What are premium bonds?

 Premium bonds can't be transferred, but their value does form part of the estate of the deceased.

-Executors can claim this from NS&I by completing this claim form or obtained by post from National Savings and Investments, Glasgow G58 1SB.
+Executors can claim premium bond funds from NS&I by completing this claim form or by post from National Savings and Investments, Glasgow, G58 1SB.